-The importance of TORC1 for adaptive pancreatic growth is shown by the fact that pancreatic growth stimulated by feeding TI is blocked by rapamycin (20) or by genetic deletion of raptor in acinar cells (S. Crozier and J.A.
-Williams, unpublished data) both of which selectively block the TORC1 pathway without affecting other pathways such as the activation of ERK and JNK leading to early response genes (20).
+The importance of TORC1 for adaptive pancreatic growth is shown by the fact that pancreatic growth stimulated by feeding TI is blocked by rapamycin (24) or by genetic deletion of raptor in acinar cells (S. Crozier and J.A.
+Williams, unpublished data) both of which selectively block the TORC1 pathway without affecting other pathways such as the activation of ERK and JNK leading to early response genes (24).
 Interestingly, rapamycin blocks adaptive growth but has little effect on the baseline size of the pancreas.
-By contrast, feeding a protein free diet blocks the TORC1 pathway and causes a reduction in pancreatic size due to cellular atrophy (19).
-This difference may be due to the fact that some actions of TORC1 are known to be insensitive to rapamycin (59).When raptor is deleted in acinar cells leading to a loss of TORC1 components, there is both an increase in apoptosis and а dedifferentiation of acinar cells.
+By contrast, feeding a protein free diet blocks the TORC1 pathway and causes a reduction in pancreatic size due to cellular atrophy (23).
+This difference may be due to the fact that some actions of TORC1 are known to be insensitive to rapamycin (68).
+When raptor is deleted in acinar cells leading to a loss of TORC1 components, there is both an increase in apoptosis and a dedifferentiation of acinar cells.
 Thus, there is clearly more to learn of the importance of the TORC1 pathway in acinar cells.
-Although not presented in detail here, islet beta and alpha cells also are dependent on TORC1 to maintain their mass and demonstrate adaptive growth (157).
+Although not presented in detail here, islet beta and alpha cells also are dependent on TORC1 to maintain their mass and demonstrate adaptive growth (172).

-Pathways regulating pancreatic mitogenesis
+B. Pathways regulating pancreatic mitogenesis

 Because of the prominent role of CCK in inducing adaptive pancreatic growth, attention has focused on how CCK receptors activate acinar cell mitogenesis.
 Mature acinar cells appear to exist in a Go state and mitogenic stimuli cause them to enter the cell cycle.
-Early response genes are a class of genes known to be rapidly upregulated following cellular stimulation and function as mediators coupling short-term signals to longer term cellular responses such as growth by regulating other genes (118).
-Initial work showed that CCK induced various early response genes in rat pancreas or isolated acini including c-fos, cjun, Egr-1 and c-myc (58, 81).
+Early response genes are a class of genes known to be rapidly upregulated following cellular stimulation and function as mediators coupling short-term signals to longer term cellular responses such as growth by regulating other genes (131).
+Initial work showed that CCK induced various early response genes in rat pancreas or isolated acini including c-fos, c-jun, Egr-1 and c-myc (67, 92).
 This led to enhanced activity of AP-1 transcription factor which in its most common form is a fos-jun heterodimer.
-A more complete study of the response of the mouse pancreas to feeding TI in chow evaluated mRNA for 18 early response genes with 17 showing a rapid increase with a maximum effect seen at 1 to 4 hours followed by a decline (Fig 7) (46).
-Protein expression for cjun, c-fos, ATF-3, Egr-1 and JunB peaked at two Immunohistochemistry showed nuclear hours. localization and AP-1 activity was increased in nuclei.
+A more complete study of the response of the mouse pancreas to feeding TI in chow evaluated mRNA for 18 early response genes with 17 showing a rapid increase with a maximum effect seen at 1 to 4 hours followed by a decline (Figure 7) (54).
+Protein expression for c-jun, c-fos, ATF-3, Egr-1 and JunB peaked at two hours.
+Immunohistochemistry showed nuclear localization and AP-1 activity was increased in nuclei.
 The effect of feeding TI was largely blocked by a CCK antagonist and there was no effect of refeeding regular chow.
-That this is a direct effect of CCK was supported by similar findings in monolayer cultures of acinar cells (47).
+That this is a direct effect of CCK was supported by similar findings in monolayer cultures of acinar cells (55).
 In the in vitro study CCK also induced c-Jun, AP-1 activity and cyclin D1 expression.
 Dominant negative JNK or shRNA blocked the c-Jun increase and prevented enhanced mitogenesis.
-In this culture system acinar cells dedifferentiate before mitogenesis, so it is not a perfect model but shows that CCK can directly stimulate mitogenesis as shown earlier by Logsdon (77, 79).
+In this culture acinar cells dedifferentiate system before mitogenesis, so it is not a perfect model but shows that CCK can directly stimulate mitogenesis as shown earlier by Logsdon (88, 90).
+For further information on signaling pathways activated by CCK in pancreatic acinar cells see the review by Williams (168).